Is Scott Peterson Innocent? Part One

-Back in 2004, when Scott Peterson’s trial was the courtroom media circus du jour, I was completely convinced—like just about everyone else—that Scott Peterson was stone cold guilty of murdering his pregnant wife Laci and their unborn son Connor.
+Back in 2004, when Scott Peterson’s trial was the courtroom media circus du jour, I was completely convinced—like just about everyone else—that he was stone cold guilty of murdering his pregnant wife Laci and their unborn son Connor.
 I mean, as high-profile murder trials go, this one seemed even easier to crack than O.J.
 But A&E's new docuseries The Murder of Laci Peterson, which is based on newly discovered evidence revealed in recent court filings, makes you seriously question that assumption.

 Even accounting for whether or not the show’s creators had an agenda to make Peterson look innocent, the new evidence—the actual evidence—now being considered by a federal court in California should cause any open-minded person to question the evidence that originally convicted him.
 And I’m not just reacting to the provocative reexamination of evidence presented in the docuseries, I also read the court filings.

 The new evidence makes a persuasive case that numerous witnesses saw Laci alive and walking the family dog—after Scott Peterson had left home for the day to stop at work and then fish in the San Francisco Bay (which, if true, totally undermines the state’s case against him).
 The evidence also suggests that Laci, upon returning from her walk, confronted shady characters burglarizing the house across the street from the Peterson’s home and that this incident started a chain of events that most likely led to her murder.
 And that’s just the tip of the iceberg.